maykar/plex_assistant/README.md

 [Installation](#installation) ｜ [Configuration](#configuration) ｜ [IFTTT/DialogFlow Setup](#iftttdialogflow-setup) ｜ [Commands](#commands) ｜ [Help Translate](#translation)<br><hr>

-Plex Assistant is a Home Assistant component to allow Google Assistant to cast Plex media to Google cast and Plex devices with a bit of help from [IFTTT or DialogFlow](#iftttdialogflow-setup).
+Plex Assistant is a Home Assistant component to allow Google Assistant to cast Plex media to Google devices and Plex clients with a bit of help from IFTTT or DialogFlow.
+You could use this component with anything that can make a service call to HA as well (see the IFTTT and DialogFlow automations below as a starting point).

 Example: `"Hey Google, tell Plex to play The Walking Dead on the Downstairs TV."`